Back To Search Results

 Enhancing Healthcare Team Outcomes

-All healthcare team members should be involved in patient education to dispel misconceptions and provide support.
-Follow-up with primary care physicians and consulting services is vital to prevent the progression of inflammatory changes to SCC or urinary difficulty from stricture disease.
+All healthcare team members should be involved in educating patients to dispel misconceptions and provide support.
+Follow-up with primary care physicians and consulting services is vital to prevent the malignant progression of inflammatory changes to squamous cell carcinoma of the penis or urinary difficulty from stricture disease.

 References